 The Land and Water Conservation Fund (LWCF) has historically been a primary funding source of the U.S. Department of the Interior for outdoor recreation development and land acquisition by local governments and state agencies.
-In North Carolina, the program is administered by the Department of Environment and Natural Resources.
+In North Carolina, the program is administered by the Department of Natural and Cultural Resources.

 A Brief Summary

-The National Park Service, U.S. Department of the Interior, administers the program on behalf of the federal government.
+The U.S. Department of the Interior's National Park Service administers the program on behalf of the federal government.
 Authority for the program at the state level is vested in the N.C.
-Department of Environment and Natural Resources and the State Liaison Officer (SLO) appointed by the Governor.
+Department of Natural and Cultural Resources and the State Liaison Officer (SLO) appointed by the Governor.